gcallah/BookReviews/pilkington.md

 ## Military

 PP devotes an entire chapter to the mistakes liberal governments have been making in military strategy.
 Now this is an area in which I have no expertise, and so I am in no position to critique PP's case on this front.
-But I can describe
+But I *can* describe
-it: liberal governments are bewitched by their belief in progress (so that later tech must always beat earlier tech), and their conviction that the price of something reflects its utility (so that a $100 million weapon must be better than 90 million dollar weapons).
+it: liberal governments are bewitched by their belief in progress (so that later tech must always beat earlier tech), and their conviction that the price of something reflects its utility (so that a $100 million weapon must be better than
+$90 million weapon).

 And thus they have spent way too much on very high-tech equipment and far too little on building up large quantities of cheaper but still effective materiel.
 As an example of the strategic mis-steps possible due to this liberal bias, he cites the case of the Lancet drone, which costs around $35,000, but is very effective at taking out $11 million Leopard tanks.
 PP estimates that, once we take into account purchasing power parity (a technical macroeconomic concept we needn't dwell on here), "For every Leopard II tank Germany can produce, Russia can produce 683 Lancet drones."
 (109)

-PP makes a quite plausible case that the liberal nation's military strategy is flawed for the reasons he describes, but, again, this topic is so far out of any domain in which I have any expertise that I am no position to evaluate his claim.
-However, he notes that, contra the liberal faith that higher prices mean commensurably higher quality, "the market for military equipment is very likely not competitive."
+Along the way here, he claims, contra the liberal faith that higher prices mean commensurably higher quality, that "the market for military equipment is very likely not competitive."
 (121)

-But this notable difference between government spending on the military and private spending is not something that would surprise any libertarian or public choice theorist.
+However, this notable difference between government spending on the military and private spending is not something that would surprise any libertarian or public choice theorist.
 So is this really a case where liberal ideology leads people astray?

-Pilkington contends that in the case of technological advances, "The technologies themselves were developed by the state..."
+In an overly all-or-nothing statement Pilkington contends that, "The [advanced] technologies themselves were developed by the state..."

-It is true that, for instance, the Internet began as a DARPA project.
-But what about the myriad of technologies developed by private companies, such as those coming from Toyota, 3M, Bell Labs, or Xerox PARC, just to name a few.
-A free-marketer might well respond to Pilkington, "Think how much more the private sector might've developed if so much R&D energy wasn't diverted to government use?"
+Now, it is true that, for instance, the Internet began as a DARPA project, and that NASA has given birth to many technological advances.
+But what about the myriad of technologies developed by private companies, especially innovators such as Toyota, 3M, Bell Labs, or Xerox PARC?
+A free-marketer might well respond to Pilkington, "Imagine how much more the private sector might've developed if so much R&D energy wasn't diverted to government use?"

-Pilkington may have a good answer to this question, but he skirts over this issue too lightly in his book.
+Pilkington may have a good answer to this question, but it is not in this book.

 ## Demographic

-Pilkington notes that once liberalism thoroughly infects a society, that society's birth rate begins to plummet, always to below replacement rate.
-This fact can hardly be disputed, since it has held without exception.
-Thus liberals are faced with the awkward fact that liberal societies universally commit demographic suicide.
+Turning to demographic matters, Pilkington notes that once liberalism thoroughly infects a society, that society's birth rate begins to plummet, eventually falling below replacement rate.
+This fact can hardly be disputed, since remarkably it has held without exception.
+Thus liberalism is faced with the awkward reality that liberal societies always commit demographic suicide.

-The response on the part of most liberal nations has been to import people to make up for the deficit in native births.
-But, as Pilkington points out, this solution both ignores the societal strains of incorporating large numbers of immigrants who are not familiar with their new culture, and runs in contradiction to liberal imperialism: once liberal values are exported to all nations, as is the liberal dream, than there will no longer be nations with above-replacement birth rates from which to import people.
+On the part of most liberal nations, the response to the problem of declining native population has been to import people to make up for the deficit in native births.
+But, as Pilkington points out, this solution both ignores the societal strains of incorporating large numbers of immigrants who are not familiar with their new culture, and will lose out to liberal imperialism: once liberal values are exported to all nations, as is the liberal dream, than there will no longer be nations with above-replacement birth rates from which to import people.

 A minor quibble here is that Pilkington repeatedly uses the phrase "rate of people" instead of the more usual "birth rate": I cannot see any reason for this change of terminology, nor does he offer one.